How Much Does an African Safari Cost?

 • 4

 As with any holiday, accommodation is going to eat up the lion’s share of your budget.
 Starting at the very top are the highly exclusive, tented camps often found in private or community conservancies.
 Deliciously romantic they might be, but there’s no getting away from the fact that these places cost a fortune.
-In high season many come in at a cool $2,000 per night for two people.
+In high season many come in at a cool US$2,000 per night for two people.

 • 5

-The location of the accommodation
+The location of the accommodations

 One good way of saving money is by staying outside of the parks.
 The problem with doing this is that you’ll normally miss the first dawn light or the glow of dusk.
 Both of which are the prime animal spotting times.